umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Security/index.md

 For further control, each form is listed and the user can be granted or denied access to each as appropriate.

-As new forms are created, users will automatically be granted access to them, unless the configuration setting `DefaultAccessToNewForms` has been set to a value of `Deny`.
+As new forms are created, users will automatically be granted access to them, unless the configuration setting `DefaultUserAccessToNewForms` has been set to a value of `Deny`.

 ## Start folders